coltoneshaw/3cpm/README.md

 5. Click Save.
 This will download the deal data, bots, and account information from 3commas
 8. Start to profit!

+## Supported Operating Systems

+- Debian:
+    - 10 - Seems to have a bug when attempting to run an Electron application
+    - 11 - Works with the `.Appimage`
+- Chrome OS - Works with the `.Appimage`
+- MacOS - M1 and Intel are fully supported
+- Windows
+    - <10 - Untested, if it works let me know!
+    - 10 - Fully supported
+    - 11 - Untested
+- Linux
+    - Ubuntu - Fully Supported
+    - Other distros are currently untested.

 # Feedback or Bug Submission